Fonds P004 - John Gilmore fonds

 Biographical history

-John Gilmore was born in Montreal in 1951 and grew up in a suburb, St-Eustache-sur-le-lac, later renamed Cité des Deux-Montagnes.
+John Gilmore was born in Montreal in 1951 and grew up in a unilingual English-speaking family in St-Eustache-sur-le-lac, now Deux-Montagnes, Quebec.
+His parents were from British Columbia and Saskatchewan.
 He graduated from the CÉGEP program of Sir George Williams University in 1972.
-From 1974 to 1976 he trained and worked as a journalist in Bridgend, Wales.
-Returning to Montreal, he worked at The Gazette from 1977 to 1978 and began studying saxophone privately.
+From 1974 to 1976 he lived in Swansea, Wales, while apprenticing as a journalist at The Glamorgan Gazette in nearby Bridgend.
+Returning to Montreal, he worked as a news desk editor at the Montreal Gazette from 1977 to 1978 and began studying alto saxophone privately with Dave Clark.
+In 1978 he became a full-time student in the jazz studies program at Concordia University, graduating with a BFA (Music) in 1981.
+While a student, he produced and hosted a weekly jazz program Now's The Time on Radio Centreville CINQ-FM and began researching Montreal jazz history.

 Custodial history